reactpatterns/reactpatterns/pages/external-templating-component.md

 </Choose>
 ```

-Some people use it.
-Personally I wouldn't recommend it.
+Some people use it, personally I wouldn't recommend it.

 JSX allows you to use the powerful set of JavaScript functionalities to handle conditional rendering.
 There is no need to add templating components to enable conditional rendering.

 A lot of people consider React including JSX as their library of choice, because they can handle the rendering with pure HTML and JS in JSX.